OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

             {
                 channelFactory = new ChannelFactory<TServiceContract>(this.clientBinding, endpointAddress);
             }
-            // Add certificate details to the ChannelFactory credentials.
+            // Add certificate details toohello ChannelFactory credentials.
-            // These credentials will be used by the clients created by
+            // These credentials will be used by hello clients created by
             // SecureWcfCommunicationClientFactory.
             channelFactory.Credentials.ClientCertificate.SetCertificate(
                 StoreLocation.LocalMachine,